stephdavid/portfolio/README.md

-# portfolio
+# Module 2 - Working with CSS Challenge: Portfolio

-Module 2 - Working with CSS Challenge: Portfolio
+## This will showcase my skills and talents to prospective employers.